scikit-build/scikit-build-core/README.md

 # fallback on platforms without a known ninja wheel.
 ninja.make-fallback = true

 # Extra args for CMake.
-Pip, unlike build, does not support lists, so simicolon
+Pip, unlike build, does not support lists, so semicolon
 # can be used to separate.
 Setting this in config or envvar will override the
-# entire list).
+# entire list.
 See also cmake.define.
 cmake.args = []

 # This activates verbose builds